ssrikantan/az-ad-app-integration/README.md

 # az-ad-app-integration
-Notes on trying out the different scenarios for application authentication with Azure AD using the Postman Tool
+Walkthrough  of the different scenarios related to application authorization using Azure AD